-Basically, if it is a very easy check, then the players need at least 1 success.
-Similarly, you need 2 successes for easy, 3 for medium, 4 for difficult, 5 for very difficult, 6 for near impossible and 7 for impossible (it is not really impossible, just highly improbable).
+Basically, if it is a very easy check, then the players need at least 1 success [S].
+Similarly, you need 2 [S] for easy, 3 [S] for medium, 4 [S] for difficult, 5 [S] for very difficult, 6 [S] for near impossible and 7 [S] for impossible (it is not really impossible, just highly improbable).

 You always roll D6 dices for a check.
 The number of (D6) dices you will roll for a check depends on the value of the skill as well as feats and other circumstances.

 GM: Difficulty levels on the success/fail probability table will be used to determine in-game challenges.
-Only checks against one another (two hackers fighting via computer checks) will not use these table.
+Only checks against one another (two hackers fighting via computer checks, attacking an opponent via laser rifle) will not use these table.

-Opposing checks: If the character is using her skill in a way that would harm (life, stamina, sanity or action damage) another (PC or NPC), then two sides makes opposing checks (instead of rolling against a difficulty level).
-If the attacker wins the harm is inflicted.
-Many such checks will be carried out against a defense check.
+Vs Defense: If the character is using her skill in a way that would harm (life, stamina, sanity or action damage) another (PC or NPC), then the character makes a check (melee, ranged, hacking, power, etc. ) against a fixed defense value (instead of rolling against a difficulty level).
 Please see main stats section for more information.
-Similarly opposing checks will be used if two characters are competing one another via skill checks (like hackers fighting in cyberspace via computer or runners trying to beat the other via endurance).

 Critical hit: A critical hit is rolling two sixes in a single check.
 It increases the the number of success by 1.
 For example lets say you are rolling for an apprentice check and you rolled: 6, 6, 2.
 Normally what you have is two successes (two dices are above 3) but it is counted as three successes because of the critical double six.
 Since multiple-sixes will be more common if you roll more dices, critical chance depends on the value (the level) of the skill.
 Naturally, you cannot score a critical hit if you are untrained in a skill as you only roll the dice once.
 You can have multiple criticals (with proficient level or more)

-Critical failure: If all the dices rolled ones, it is a critical failure.
+Critical failure: If all the dices rolled ones or you roll three ones in a single check, it is a critical failure.
 Besides failing, something bad might happen at GMs discretion.
-It is harder to have a critical failure in higher skill levels (1/6 for untrained, 1/36 for novice, 1/216 for apprentice etc.)
+It is harder to have a critical failure in higher skill levels.

 Advantage/Disadvantage: If there is an advantageous (such as attacking from an advantageous position or to a distracted opponent or having a password during a hack) or disadvantageous (wiring cables in the dark or trying to balance in a slippery surface) circumstance affecting the check, GM may reward players with one (single advantage) or two (double advantage) rolls or penalize players by decreasing the number of rolls by one (single disadvantage) or by two (double disadvantage).
 If there are zero rolls, it is an automatic failure.